A Walkable Day Tour in Manila City – Exploring Manila

 Just out of the southern Intramuros gate, turn left and head towards the National Museum of the Philippines.
 The institution operates numerous museums, most notably that for Fine Art, Natural history, Anthropology and a Planetarium.
 The displays are huge, and if you really wish to dig deeper into one of the subjects mentioned, you may want to leave it out of this day tour in Manila and dedicate more time solely to this place (possibly even a whole day)!

 A few meters down you may also wish to see the Andres Bonifacio Mural, a shrine dedicated to the father of revolutionary Philippines.

 9. Rizal Park

 Tired yet?
-Last on our list of places of interest throughout the day tour of Manila, is the very relaxing Rizal Park.
+Last on our list of places of interest throughout the day tour in Manila, is the very relaxing Rizal Park.
 You can go there to enjoy the curated gardens and lakes, and laze about on the turf.
 You can also take a look at the Relief Map of the Philippines, a scaled water sculpture of the topography of the Philippine territory and take a picture of the large Filipino flag whilst enjoy the changing of the guard ceremony at the foot of this memorial.

 We always promote independent travel, but if you need some help visiting Rizal Park, check these Viator tours.